brunorijsman/quantum-internet-hackathon-2022/README.md

 One of the components in Qiskit is [Aer](https://github.com/Qiskit/qiskit-aer), which provides high-performance quantum computing simulators with realistic noise models.

-In this project use the Qiskit SDK to develop three different implementations of the quantum Fourier transformation:
+In this project we use the Qiskit SDK to develop three different implementations of the quantum Fourier transformation:

  1. A monolithic (non-distributed) version of the quantum Fourier transformation.